basecamp/bc3-api/sections/messages.md

 Create a message
 ----------------

-* `POST /buckets/1/message_boards/3/messages.json` publishes a message in the Basecamp with ID `1` and under the message board with an ID of `3`.
+* `POST /buckets/1/message_boards/3/messages.json` publishes a message in the project with ID `1` and under the message board with an ID of `3`.

 **Required parameters**: `subject` as the title of the message, and `status`, set to `active` to publish immediately.

 _Optional parameters_:

 * `content` as the body of the message.
 See our [Rich text guide][4] for what HTML tags are allowed.
 * `category_id` to set a type for the message.
-To get a list of all the message types for a Basecamp, see the [Get message types][5] endpoint.
+To get a list of all the message types for a project, see the [Get message types][5] endpoint.

-Note: All people on a Basecamp are notified of the new message when it's posted.
+Note: All people on a project are notified of the new message when it's posted.

 This endpoint will return `201 Created` with the current JSON representation of the message if the creation was a success.
 See the [Get a message](#get-a-message) endpoint for more info on the payload.